The Tokyo 2020 Olympic Games will be remembered as one of the most extraordinary Olympic Games of all time.

 In speaking so eloquently after winning his first-ever Olympic gold medal (he won bronze medals in London and Rio) Daley has secured himself as a role model for the LGBTQ+ community.

 I would encourage insurance professionals to think about Daley’s words.
-Are there LGBTQ+ individuals within your organizations who “feel alone”?
+Are there LGBTQ+ individuals within your organisations who “feel alone”?
 Are you supporting a culture where people feel like they can “achieve anything?”
 If your answers are “NO,” what are you going to do about that?